NestJS Crash Course for Forma3D Connect¶

 Real Example from Our Codebase¶

-From apps/api/src/orders/orders.module.ts:
+From apps/order-service/src/orders/orders.module.ts:

 import { Module } from '@nestjs/common';